Willett Distillery: Return to distilling and brand restoration (2012–2017)

 In 2012, the company reintroduced Willett Distillery as its primary operating name.
 Later that year, Willett rejoined the Kentucky Distillers' Association after decades of absence.

 In October 2012, the distillery was added to the Kentucky Bourbon Trail's inaugural "Craft Tour", which highlighted smaller-scale and independent distilleries.
-In December 2015, the distillery was elevated to the associations new "Proof" membership level, reflecting its production scale and aging inventory.
+In December 2015, the distillery was elevated to the association's new "Proof" membership level, reflecting its production scale and aging inventory.

 Leadership updates and expansions (2018–2022)

-On June 14, 2018, the company announced the promotion of Kristin Martha-Britt Kulsveen to President and Chief Whiskey Officer, replacing her mother Martha Harriett Willett Kulsveen as President.
+On June 14, 2018, the company announced the promotion of Britt Kulsveen to President and Chief Whiskey Officer, replacing her mother Martha Harriett Willett Kulsveen as President.
 Even Kulsveen holds the title of Executive Director.

 In September 2019, Willett Distillery opened an on-site bar and small-plate restaurant called The Bar at Willett.

 On September 19, 2019, Even Kulsveen was inducted into the Kentucky Bourbon Hall of Fame and recognized with a Parker Beam Lifetime Achievement Award by the KDA, who described Kulsveen as "a beloved icon who patiently resurrected one of the state's most historic distilleries and returned the family-owned brand to global prominence".

 In October 2021, Willett Distillery partnered with rock band Kings of Leon, releasing a limited edition Bourbon and rye whiskey collection.

+As of 2022 or possibly earlier, Britt Kulsveen became a member of the Kentucky Distillers' Association's board of directors.

 In December 2022, Kentucky Governor Andy Beshear announced that Willett Distillery would invest nearly $93 million to build warehouses and other production facilities and create 35 new jobs in Springfield, Kentucky.
 In June 2025, the company entered its first-ever long-term brand partnership with Binder's Stash, another Kentucky Whiskey company.

 Production

 In addition to its own brands, Willett Distillery also operates as a contract bottler for various brands owned and marketed by others.

-Most (perhaps all) of the brands that are owned by Willett Distillery do not actually identify Willett Distillery as the producing company on their labels.
+Many of the brands that are owned by Willett Distillery do not actually identify Willett Distillery as the producing company on their labels.
 Instead, the company does business under various fictitious company names.
 These other business names often correspond to the bottling brand names such as the Old Bardstown Distilling Company for the Old Bardstown bourbon brand and the Noah's Mill Distilling Company for the Noah's Mill bourbon brand.

 The company does not identify specifically where in Kentucky its products are distilled, although it has been suggested that most of their products have been distilled by the Heaven Hill Distillery, which has its company headquarters located close to Willett Distillery.
 The two companies are located about a half mile from each other along the same road in Bardstown, Kentucky.

 For its new distilling operation, the company has three operating stills – a column still, a "doubler", and a pot still.
-The company has eight warehouses on site – each of which holds 5000–6000 barrels of whiskey for aging.
-Master Distiller Drew Kulsveen said that the warehouses are about a quarter of the size of those found at other distilleries.
+The company has eight warehouses on site – each of which holds 5,000–6,000 barrels of whiskey for aging.